 What's New in Res Life?

-- New Freshmen will receive a letter soon giving you instructions on how to apply for Fall housing.
+- New Freshmen & New Transfers are receiving letters as you are accepted to UPB giving you instructions on how to apply for Fall housing.

-- We will be once-again offering FREE summer housing with no meal plan requirement if you will be taking 3 or more hours (in-class, on-line or internship).
+- We are still offering FREE summer housing with no meal plan requirement if you will be taking 3 or more hours (in-class, on-line or internship).
 Stop by Housing for an application.

 - For any maintenance concerns, email Dr. Binder (firstname.lastname@example.org) or text him @ 803-566-9051